 Help your child to develop an optimistic mind set by avoiding negative comments when something goes wrong and being grateful for the positives.
 Teach your child to look on the bright side using the ‘glass half full or half empty’ example.
 Show them how to search for the good even in bad situations and encourage your child to view mistakes as learning opportunities.

 Help your child to understand why it is important to say thank you and show appreciation to others.
 For example, you could encourage them to thank a teacher by making a thoughtful gift.
-They could also send a handmade card to a grandparent to tell them how much they are loved.
 These small gestures teach children kindness and help them to appreciate who they have around them.

 Encourage your child to practise daily gratitude, by taking note of all of the positives in their life.
 This is such an effective technique for supporting their mental health and wellbeing.
 One way to do this is by giving your child a notebook to use as a gratitude journal.
 Ask your child to list all of the things they are grateful for in this journal.
 This could be a person, a pet or simply a daily event that made them happy.